yourgotocoder/scripts/SECURITY/README.md

     fi
 </code>

-Save that file and turn it into an executable file by typing **chmod +x usb-lcok.sh** into the terminal from the location of that  file
+Save that file and turn it into an executable file by typing **chmod +x usb-lock.sh** into the terminal from the location of that  file

 Once you are done with it, the udev rules will be updated automatically and your pendrive will act as a key for your system.